Degree Requirements

 Program Length

 The CEAS M.A.
 Program is designed to be completed in two years, but may be completed in as little as three quarters.
 Students who have completed the foreign language requirement prior to entering the program will have more flexibility to complete the program in one year, while students who will undertake extensive language training and more detailed thesis projects will require additional time in the program.
-Average time to degree completion is six (6) quarters.
+Average time to degree completion is 6 quarters.
 Sample degree timelines can be found in the following document: Path to Degree